Programs > Seminar Series in Classical Liberalism

 Join us for an engaging seminar exploring the origins and applications of classical liberalism, both in theory and practice.
 We will examine key ideas from thinkers like Hobbes, Locke, Adam Smith, F.A.
 Hayek, Milton Friedman, and others, alongside contemporary classical liberals such as Deirdre McCloskey, Robert Higgs, and James Otteson.
 Through these discussions, we will uncover how classical liberal principles influence individual freedoms and societal organization, with a focus on public policy and governance.

-Co-sponsored by The Stephenson Institute for Classical Liberalism at Wabash College and AIER.
+Co-sponsored by The Stephenson Institute for Classical Liberalism and AIER.

 Location: Wabash College, Crawfordsville, Indiana